Dalamar42/rayt/README.md

 - `make cornell-test` is the same as `make render-test`, but only for the Cornell box
 - `make regenerate-samples` will create high-resolution / high-ray-count versions of the Cornell box and the final image from book 2 and put them in `output/samples`

+## Samples
+The directory `samples` contains images generated with high number of rays, specifically 5000 rays per pixel, to showcase what kinds of images `rayt` can render.

 ## Assets